inveniosoftware/xrootdpyfs/CONTRIBUTING.rst

 Ubuntu
 ~~~~~~

-Unfortunately there is no official support for XRootD on Ubuntu.
-You will have
+There is no official support for XRootD on Ubuntu, so you will have to install
-to install XRootD from the source distribution.
+XRootD from the source distribution.

 OS X
 ~~~~